 How much should you water your Christmas plants?

 Improve humidity levels by standing pots on gravel-filled saucers topped with water, making sure the bottom of the pot isn't submerged.
-Group house plants together too as this will raise humidity levels.
+Group houseplants together too, as this will raise humidity levels.
 Regular misting will also help.

-Paperwhite narcissi, for example, are best enjoyed, then placed on the compost heap.
-They are tender, so won't survive outdoors, and it would be a few years before they’d bulked up sufficiently to flower again.
+Paperwhite narcissi, for example, are best enjoyed then placed on the compost heap.
+They are tender, so won't survive outdoors, and it would be a few years before they could bulk up sufficiently to flower again anyway.